 New Cycling Paths, Bike Tours, Events

 New cycling paths are emerging along the lower river, and biking tours and events are on the rise.
 For example, cycling enthusiasts and riverfront developers joined forces in Memphis, Tennessee, and West Memphis, Arkansas, to turn the old Harahan Bridge into Big River Crossing, a bike and pedestrian trail.
 It is the first permanent bike and hike path across the Lower Mississippi River.
-Big River Crossing, extending nearly 1 mile, is also the longest pedestrian pathway across the Mississippi River.
+Big River Crossing, extending nearly 1 mile, is also the longest public pedestrian pathway across the Mississippi River.

 The old U.S. 80 bridge at Vicksburg is occasionally used for biking and running events, including the annual Bricks and Spokes event.